geo-ant/blog/_posts/2023-11-20-rust-for-cpp-developers-constructors.md

 that, just as with the default constructor above, we can let the compiler implement the boilerplate for us.
 We do that by sticking the `#[derive(Clone)]` annotation before the struct definition.
-This is the semantic equivalent of `default`ing the copy constructor in C++, only that the Rust compiler will never implement a default constructor for us automatically.
-We have to explicitly tell it to implement one.
+This is the semantic equivalent of `default`ing the copy constructor in C++, only that the Rust compiler will never implement a copy constructor for us without being explicitly told to.
 Since we already derived `Default`, this now looks like so:

 ```rust
 #[derive(Default, Clone)]